matarabadanf/Oatmeal/README.md

     - Complex scaled Restricted MP2.
     - Complex scaled Unrestricted MP2.

 - Simple OS/MD integral evaluation for generalized $l$ CGTOs.

+For a complete list of Features, Tutorials, and the results of some calculations see the [documentation](docs/).

 ## Installation
 Instal as a module to be able to import it.
 Clone, then: